 One characteristic that all new owners must possess is the ability to overcome the anxiety of the first year of ownership, according to Mark BonDurant of Independent Rx Consulting.
 “Most people can handle running a pharmacy,” he observes.
 “But the hard part of opening a store is getting through that first year.
 Business may be slow, and each month you’re watching thousands of dollars leave your bank account.
 Not everyone can handle the anxiety of the risk that comes with ownership.”

 Action-oriented tasks can be accomplished in as little as six months; however, a proper planning period commands extensive time and energy.
 Expect the entire process – from gathering data to grand opening – to take about 1-2 years.
-See Timeline below to make sure you are on the right track.

 As you can imagine, there are so many factors that affect this estimate – region, store location, store type, etc. Costs can fluctuate from as little as $250,000 to as much as $1,800,000.
 To give an average, expect start-up costs to range from about $400,000 – $600,000.

 A quick Google search will tell you that pharmacies make money by buying inventory for the lowest possible cost.
 As a forward thinking, soon-to-be owner, you know that differentiation and specialization are key to having a competitive edge over large, chain stores.

 Your target market will determine which additional services or specialty products you choose to offer.
 See Market Research for more information on determining your customer base.

 As an entrepreneur, you are in business for yourself, not by yourself.
 It is important to talk to industry professionals and seek wisdom from those who have already started their own pharmacy.

 Now is the time to consult (and possibly hire) the following professionals: